omz13/kirby3-xmlsitemap/README.md

 #### Related plugins

-For a user-oriented html-based sitemp, kindly see [omz13/kirby3-htmlsitemap](https://github.com/omz13/kirby3-htmlsitemap).
+For a user-oriented html-based sitemap, kindly see [omz13/kirby3-htmlsitemap](https://github.com/omz13/kirby3-htmlsitemap).

 For a plugin that provides the methods `issunset` and `isunderembargo`, kindly see [omz13/kirby3-suncyclepages](https://github.com/omz13/kirby3-suncyclepages).